-When you are passionate about a cause, you might agree that it is truly demanding and stressful, but unlike others who gets discouraged and leave, something keeps drawing you back to that cause.
+When you are passionate about a cause, you might agree that it is truly demanding and stressful, but unlike others who get discouraged and leave, something keeps drawing you back to that cause.
 That something is passion.

 A leader must be passionate about pursuing the vision he sees for his leadership for it to truly come to pass.
-Leading people to a destination is a demanding task that requires a lot of effort and commitment so the leader must be passionate about the destination he sees enough to keep at it through all the demands that comes with the vision.
+Leading people to a destination is a demanding task that requires a lot of effort and commitment so the leader must be passionate about the destination he sees enough to keep at it through all the demands that come with the vision.

 As Myles Munroe always says, you should not only be willing to live for your vision you should be willing to die for it.
-That is passionate pursuit.
+That is a passionate pursuit.

 The leaders of all time we celebrate today are those who had so much passion for their dreams or vision for the people, and were willing to lay aside their freedom, reputation, family, pleasure, and literally themselves, to pursue the actualization of that vision.